unbounded-tech/vnext/README.md

       build_args: "--release --features vendored"
 ```

+The workflow itself uses a wrapped github action - you can find a link to that in the "Packages" section of the repo home page.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and open a pull request for any enhancements, bug fixes, or new features.
 For major changes, open an issue first to discuss your ideas.